-O disloyal thing, That shouldst repair my youth, thou heap'st
+O disloyal thing, That shouldst repair my youth, thou heap'st A year's age on me.

-I beseech you, sir, Harm not yourself with your vexation.
-I am senseless of your wrath; a touch more rare Subdues all pangs, all fears.
+I beseech you, sir, Harm not yourself with your vexation I am senseless of your wrath; a touch more rare Subdues all pangs, all fears.